Expectation-maximization for structure determination directly from cryo-EM micrographs

+Finally, the computational complexity of solving the linear system of~$O \left( \ell_{\text{max}}^3\right)$ equations~\eqref{eq:update_x} is of computational complexity of~$O \left( \ell_{\text{max}}^9 \right)$.
+We divide the computational complexity analysis of the approximate EM algorithm (Algorithm~\ref{alg:stochastic_approximate_EM}) into two parts: computations required only once, at the beginning of the algorithm, and computations required at each EM iteration, with a total of~$N_{\text{iters}}$ iterations:

-The computational complexity consists of precomputations that require $O\left(L^4 \ell_{\text{max}}^{10} K + N^2 L^2 \ell_{\text{max}}^5 K\right)$ operations, and from~$O\left(N^2 L^2 K + N^2 \ell_{\text{max}}^6 K + \ell_{\text{max}}^9 \right)$ calculations required per iteration.
-We note that since we aim to estimate small molecular structures,~$L^3$ (the dimension of the volume), and~$\ell_{\text{max}}$ (the maximum frequency in the expansion~\eqref{eq:3-d-fourier-bessel}) are expected to be rather small.
-However,~$N^2$---the total number of pixels in all micrographs---is expected to grow as the SNR decreases.
-Therefore, we expect that the computational complexity of the approximate EM algorithm will be governed by~$O \left( V N^2 K \ell_{\text{max}}^6 \right)$.
+Since we aim to estimate small molecular structures,~$L^3$ (the dimension of the volume), and~$\ell_{\text{max}}$ (the maximum frequency in the expansion~\eqref{eq:3-d-fourier-bessel}) are expected to be rather small.
+However,~$N^2$---the total number of pixels in all micrographs---is expected to grow as the SNR decreases, and so is the number of iterations~$N_{\text{iters}}$.
+Therefore, we expect that the computational complexity of the approximate EM algorithm will be governed by~$O \left( N_{\text{iters}} N^2 K \ell_{\text{max}}^3 \right)$.
 Thus, the running time is linear in the number of pixels in the micrograph and the number of rotations considered by the EM framework.
-The latter presents an accuracy-running time trade-off~\cite{kreymer2022approximate}.
-Future work includes more sophisticated and hierarchical techniques to control the sampling of the space of rotations, akin to existing methods in cryo-EM software~\cite{scheres2012relion, punjani2017cryosparc}.
-The benefit of the frequency marching procedure (see Section~\ref{subsec:frequency_marching}) is clear from our analysis---the computational complexity depends on~$\ell_{\text{max}}^6$.
+The latter presents an accuracy vs. running time trade-off~\cite{kreymer2022approximate}.
+In the future, we intend to include more sophisticated and hierarchical techniques to control the sampling of the rotation space, similar to existing methods in cryo-EM software~\cite{scheres2012relion, punjani2017cryosparc}.
+The benefit of the frequency marching procedure (see Section~\ref{subsec:frequency_marching}) is clear from our analysis---the computational complexity depends polynomially on~$\ell_{\text{max}}$.